 Marion Williams already owns Rhythmic CHR/WSMK (99.1fm, Buchanan, Michigan) and one radio station in Georgia and Mississippi.
 The new WLTH ownership group is Michillanna Broadcasting, LLC.
 Michillanna recently moved the WLTH

 studios from Merrillville to new storefront studios on Broadway in downtown Gary.
 Michillanna will also tweak the WLTH format and will replace the transmitter.

 Kaspar Broadcasting Co., Inc. applies to the FCC for Construction Permits to build four translators on 97.5fm, 98.3fm, 102.1fm and 106.1fm all licensed to Frankfort.
-Kasper also applies for two translators on 96.9fm and 105.9fm,
+Kaspar also applies for two translators on 96.9fm and 105.9fm,

 both licensed to Lafayette.